mbadolato/iTerm2-Color-Schemes/README.md

 The Calamity theme was created by [Pustur](https://github.com/Pustur)

+The Purple Rain theme was created by [msorre2](https://github.com/msorre2)

 If there are other color schemes you'd like to see included, drop me a line!

 ## Extra